TREASURIES-Yields up as oil, German inflation spur policy rethink

 "From a central bank's perspective, it will pose quite an interesting dilemma," he added.
 "Because we might see a decline in core inflation, but if the headline inflation remains elevated by these factors ... then that argument about declining core inflation being a reason for central banks to ease their concerns around inflation may actually sound hollow."

-Fed funds futures show traders are pricing in 50-basis-point hikes at each of the Fed's June and July meetings and a chance of a similar move in September.
-Futures 0#FF: fell sharply, especially contracts for the early months of next year, as investors braced for the benchmark rate to push for 3% by mid-2023.
+Fed funds futures show traders are pricing in 50-basis-point hikes at each of the Fed's June and July meetings and some probability of a similar move in September.
+FEDWATCH

-(Additional reporting by Alun John and Vidya Ranganathan; Editing by Bradley Perrett)
+(Additional reporting by Alun John, Vidya Ranganathan and Yoruk Bahceli; Editing by Bradley Perrett, Kirsten Donovan)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.